Make a habit of two things: to help; or at least to do no harm. (Hippocrates)

 The answer is that in those people who need to detoxify, cells don’t have what they need in order to FUNCTION properly.

-So detoxes have their place.
 Cells need raw materials to chelate or pick up the toxins, energy, to move the toxins out of the cells, selective membrane permeability -the ability of cells to open and close their membranes appropriately, to let good things in and close to keep bad things out.
-But if your diet is not correct to meet your genetically-based requirements for nutrition, then none of these three functions needed to detoxify will work properly.
+But if your diet is not correct to meet your genetically-based requirements for nutrition, and you suffer from multiple biochemical imbalances, then none of these three functions needed to detoxify will work properly.

 How should we detoxify our body and what can happen if we do?